 Drake Bay and Cano Island

 Drake Bay is most commonly accessed by way of boat traveling the Sierpe river, but an airstrip capable of handling six passenger planes is now in place.
 The mouth of the Rio Sierpe is surrounded by a lush mangrove estuary system that offers fishing for snook, snapper, and corvina.

 Along the coast of the mainland several volcanic structures attract many varieties of snapper as well as roosterfish.
 The most popular hot spots are Corcovado rock and the Plates.
 The Plates are a series of underwater rock plates that resemble dominos that have toppled over.

 There are quite a few Lodging and fishing choices out of Golfito like the Fish Hook Marina Hotel or Zancudo, and Jimenez on the Golfo Dulce.
 Boats running offshore have easy access to the blue water species and the gulf offers excellent fishing as well.

 Just outside the mouth of Golfo Dulce, the structure is home to good numbers of amberjack, snapper, and roosterfish.
 Occasional surprises in this shallow water have been sailfish, wahoo, dorado, and mako sharks.

 Because of the contour of the coastline the voyage from Punta Banco to Punta Burica takes you through a section of blue water on the way to the rarely fished rock structures at Burica.

-Central Pacific Region from Puntarenas to Dominical
+Central Pacific: Puntarenas to Dominical

 This may seem like a large number of boats but in January and February it is difficult to find an available boat.
 Several of the more popular captains are booked more than 100 days in a row.

 The National Park at Manuel Antonio

 Manuel Antonio offers four different beaches with hiking trails along the beach as well as a trail that runs along the cliffs with a spectacular view of the Pacific and nearby islands.

 On a typical day trolling out of Quepos, anglers can expect to have 10 to 20 sailfish up in the baits and possibly a marlin.
 Depending on the experience of who is setting the hook, releasing 10 or more in a day is more on the common side than something spectacular.

 In fact they had a run of snook in 1999 that hasn’t been seen in years.
 Forty pounds were common and the numbers caught were phenomenal.
 The world record black snook came from these waters (57 lbs.
 12 oz.) and bigger fish are there to be had by record seekers.

 Costa Rica offers world class fishing–some of the best there is to offer so I will leave you with one expression that I have been told by many of the old time captains.